-Received her Bachelor's degree in Business Management from Penn State Erie, The Behrend College.
-Carla joined the Civic Institute after working in both the financial and manufacturing sectors.
+Carla Kuebler received her Bachelor's degree in Business Management from Penn State Erie, The Behrend College.
+Prior to joining the Mercyhurst Civic Institute in 2008, Carla worked in both the financial and manufacturing sectors.
 Her primary focus is maintaining databases and preparing evaluations for community-based programs funded by the Office of Children and Youth and the Department of Drug and Alcohol.
-As administrative support, she is the contact person at the Institute and also maintains our website.
+As administrative support, she is the point of contact at the Institute and also maintains our website.